 Crime fiction, eh?
 Except this isn’t fiction, it’s crime non-fiction.
-We’re not really ones for crime thrillers and all that here at Professional Moron, but Truman Capote’s In Cold Blood is an exceptional exception.
-It’s the type of book you steam through and constantly think, “Buh-loody hell!”.
-It’s a brilliant piece of investigative journalism and, what ho, we’re making it our Book Of Da Week.
+We’re not really ones for crime thrillers normally, but Truman Capote’s In Cold Blood is an exceptional piece of writing.
+It’s the type of book that is, quite literally, a page-turner.
+It’s a brilliant piece of investigative journalism and remains one of the greatest pieces of literature from the 20th century.

 In Cold Blood

-The book’s become iconic in the literary world since its publication in 1966, and has been subject to adaptations from movie studios.
-We’d like to promote here, on the eve of the anniversary of his death, Philip Seymour Hoffman’s Oscar winning performance in 2005’s Capote, a film about the writer’s struggles with the book.
-Read the book, watch the film, and bask in one of the most unpleasantly brilliant tales of the 20th century.
+The book has become iconic in the literary world and has been subject to numerous movie adaptations.
+We’d like to promote here, on the anniversary of his death, Philip Seymour Hoffman’s Oscar-winning performance in 2005’s Capote, a film about the writer’s struggles with completing the book.